Projection hypothesis in the setting for the quantum Jarzynski equality: Quantum Thermodynamic Scheme

 We add two remarks: \begin{enumerate} \item[(D)] The above mixtures are with respect to the statistical data of the observables of the respective systems \cite{JSTAT2} and are described by {\it state vectors} because of the {\it reversibility} of the non-selective measurement process, which is a Hamiltonian process.
 In contrast to these, the mixtures of $A$ and $A^\prime$ cannot be described by state vectors because {\it information is lost} by the orbital superselection rules (\ref{eq:SSR}) of $A$ and $A^\prime$.

-\item[(E)] The time evolution (\ref{eq:Unitary}) is allowed in two cases: first, the state to be measured is an eigenstate; and second, system $S$ is identical to system $M$ \cite{JSTAT1}.
+\item[(E)] The time evolution (\ref{eq:Unitary}) of the state of system $S$ is allowed in two cases: first, the state to be measured is an eigenstate; and second, system $S$ is identical to system $M$ \cite{JSTAT1}.
 Thus, in both cases, the process is trace preserving in each of systems $S$ and $M$.
 Specifically, the amount of entropy production in the enlarged ensemble is $0$ nat in both the systems $S$ and $M$. \end{enumerate}

 As a result of these processes, the quantum Jarzynski equality for system $S$ in the conventional ensemble is modified in two aspects \cite{JSTAT1}.
-The first is the event reading process in the Heisenberg picture; the non-selective measurement in the Heisenberg picture is incorporated in the redefinition of the Hamiltonian of system $S$ with respect to $A^\prime$ due to the macroscopicity of $A^\prime$.
+The first is the event reading process in the Heisenberg picture; in step (III), the non-selective measurement in the Heisenberg picture is incorporated in the redefinition of the Hamiltonian of system $S$ with respect to $A^\prime$ due to the macroscopicity of $A^\prime$.
 Averaged over the measurement outcomes, this modification does not consequently change the original quantum Jarzynski equality \cite{MT,JSTAT1}.
 The second is the entropy production in system $S$.
 This modification means redefining the pair comprising the Hilbert space of the state vectors and the space of the observables of system $S$ \cite{JSTAT1}.
 However, only the redefinition of the observables of system $S$ is applied in this context: see remarks (F) and (G).
+As shown below, the quantum force protocol (i.e., the time dependence of the quantum part of the Hamiltonian) of system $S$ is not modified from the original quantum force protocol, which is specified by the time-dependent process from (I) to (V).
+Here, because step (IV) does not change the state of system $S$, the original quantum force protocol of system $S$ does not contain the interaction Hamiltonian between system $S$ and system $M$ \cite{JSTAT1}.

 The original quantum Jarzynski equality without event reading is